sftcd/tinfoil/README.md

 1. In many cases like this people also argue that even if breaking TLS is undesirable, it's better to do that undesirable thing openly inside the IETF as it would happen elsewhere in any case and perhaps be done worse.
-Without specific evidence that organisation foo is about to take actionn bar, that argument is impossible to judge, so is at best neutral.
-When there is specific evidence of something relevant being done elsewhere, then the IAB and IESG have liaison mechaisms that can be used for the purpose for which they were designed.
+Without specific evidence that organisation foo is about to take action bar, that argument is impossible to judge, so is at best neutral.
+When there is specific evidence of something relevant being done elsewhere, then the IAB and IESG have liaison mechanisms that can be used for the purpose for which they were designed.
 IOW, "if we don't, they will" is not a good argument that the IETF should do any particular thing at all.
-In the author's experience, this argument is commonly assoociated with proponents of proposals that might be fairly described as being engaged in forum shopping.
+In the author's experience, this argument is commonly associated with proponents of proposals that might be fairly described as being engaged in forum shopping.
 In the case of "break TLS" proposals, one could argue (and I would) that the reason TLS is widely used is, in significant part, because TLS is not broken.